incountry/sdk-python/README.md

 key4={"$not": ["value1", "value2"]} # records with key4 equal to neither "value1" or "value2"
 ```

-You can use special `search_keys` filter to search records by partial match (similar to `LIKE` SQL operator) amond record's text fields `key1, ..., key10`.
+You can use special `search_keys` filter to search records by partial match (similar to `LIKE` SQL operator) among record's text fields `key1, ..., key10`.
 ```python
 search_keys="text to find"
 ```